Lytic cycle

 The lytic cycle (/ˈlɪtɪk/ LIT-ik) is one of the two cycles of viral reproduction (referring to bacterial viruses or bacteriophages), the other being the lysogenic cycle.
 The lytic cycle results in the destruction of the infected cell and its membrane.
-Bacteriophages that only use the lytic cycle are called virulent phages (in contrast to temperate phages).
+Bacteriophages that can only go through the lytic cycle are called virulent phages (in contrast to temperate phages).

-In the lytic cycle, the viral DNA exists as a separate free floating molecule within the bacterial cell, and replicates separately from the host bacterial DNA, whereas in the lysogenic cycle, the viral DNA is located within the host DNA.
-This is the key difference between the lytic and lysogenic (bacterio)phage cycles.
+In the lytic cycle, the viral DNA exists as a separate free floating molecule within the bacterial cell, and replicates separately from the host bacterial DNA, whereas in the lysogenic cycle, the viral DNA is integrated into the host genome.
+This is the key difference between the lytic and lysogenic cycles.
 However, in both cases the virus/phage replicates using the host DNA machinery.

 Description

-The lytic cycle, which is also commonly referred to as the "reproductive cycle" of the bacteriophage, is a six-stage cycle.
-The six stages are: attachment, penetration, transcription, biosynthesis, maturation, and lysis.
+The lytic cycle is often separated into six stages: attachment, penetration, transcription, biosynthesis, maturation, and lysis.